sarahmaine/ELK-Stack-Project-/README.md

-# ELK-Stack-Project-
+# Scripts-from-GWU-Bootcamp
-This repository contains all the information related to the Elk Stack Project from Week 13.
+This repository contains all scripts wirrten throughout weeks 1-13 of GWU Bootcamp.